toonday/CarND-PID-Control-Project/project_writeup.md

 I used it because it was quite simple to program.

 However, some approaches like SGD sound interesting since it is an algorithm used for minimizing the loss of a specified loss/cost function

+I learnt a bit more while trying to get my twiddle algorithm to work.

+The algorithm is simple, but it is dependent on having the right initial values for d_params.

+I tweaked the values of the parameters one at a time, noticed the effect they add on controlling the car.

+Then I set my initial d_params values based on the anticipated range.

+It will be interesting to explore algorithms that don't require some ahead of time knowledge of the probable range.
+SGD sounds like something to consider here.

 Here's a [link to my video result](./project_video.mp4)